 Even when performed by a certified professional, electrolysis can leave some temporary redness and swelling that are completely normal.
-However, when the technician is not enough experienced, a series of side effects can occur ranging from skin discoloration to scarring.
+However, when the technician is not experienced enough, a series of side effects can occur ranging from skin discoloration to scarring.

 - Electrolysis guarantees 100% permanent results

-Even though the success statistics for electrolysis are incredibly good, they’re not 100 percent.
-FDA studies corroborate an average of 93 percent effectiveness.
+Even though the success statistics for electrolysis are very good, they’re not 100 percent.
+FDA studies have found an average of 93 percent effectiveness.
 This percentage increases when performed by a certified and experienced professional, and on the other side decreases when there is a high level of hyperandrogenism in hirsutism that stimulates the regrowth of hair follicles after the electrolysis procedure.

 Laser Hair Removal Overview

-The laser hair removal treatment is one of the most popular among women today, as it is the most well-known hair removal technique.
+Laser hair removal is one of the most popular among women today, as it is the most well-known hair removal technique.
 In hirsutism, it is presented as a semi-permanent alternative to finally achieve hair removal.

 It is a non-invasive procedure that involves the use of pulses of laser light that damages the hair follicles enough to prevent hair from growing back.
-The procedure is performed on a specific area of the body you wish to attack, involving multiple follicles at a time, so if you suffer from hirsutism, laser hair removal can be your solution to stop that unwanted hair from growing.
+The procedure is performed on a specific area of the body you wish to attack, involving multiple follicles at a time.
+So if you suffer from hirsutism, laser hair removal can be your solution to reduce that unwanted hair.

 Its main principle is based on selective thermolysis, where the laser light beam is able to attack the desired hair follicles, without or with minimal impact on the surrounding tissue.

 This light is characterized by being absorbed in dark matter, while in the lighter only reflects.
-That is why the laser only works on dark hair and skin, as the production of the pigment melanin, attracts the laser light to the desired area and allows its absorption to carry out the objective of hair removal.
+That is why the laser only works on darker hair, as the production of the pigment melanin attracts the laser light to the desired area and allows its absorption to carry out the objective of hair removal.
 Remember that melanin is the pigment that gives color to body hair and skin.

 Pros About Laser Hair Removal for Hirsutism

-For many women that suffer hirsutism, laser hair removal is a wonderful thing.
+For many women that are affected by hirsutism, laser hair removal can be beneficial.
 Here you will find a list of all the benefits of this procedure, to make your decision easier:

 - Say goodbye to shaving again!

 After approximately 5 sessions, the hair will stop growing up to 90 percent.
-This means you can say goodbye to depilation and shaving, besides you will experience a hair-free skin and your hirsutism will be externally controlled.
+This means you can say goodbye to depilation and shaving, besides you will experience a hair-free skin for longer and your hirsutism can be more controlled.

 - Suitable for all body areas

-If you want to remove hair from large areas such as the back or abdomen, or from more specific areas such as the face and armpits, laser hair removal must be your choice!
-There are no limits for the places you can get this procedure.
+If you want to remove hair from large areas such as the back or abdomen, or from more specific areas such as the face and armpits, laser hair removal is a good choice!
+There are no limits for the areas you can get this procedure.